Andy Warhol filmography

 American artist and filmmaker Andy Warhol produced more than 600 films between 1963 and 1968, including short Screen Tests film portraits.
 His subsequent work with filmmaker Paul Morrissey guided the Warhol-branded films toward more mainstream success in the 1970s.
-Since 1984, the Whitney Museum of American Art and Museum of Modern Art (MoMA) and worked to preserve, restore, exhibit, and distribute Warhol's underground films.
+Since 1984, the Whitney Museum of American Art and Museum of Modern Art (MoMA) worked to preserve, restore, exhibit, and distribute Warhol's underground films.
 In 2014, the MoMA began a project to digitize films previously unseen and to show them to the public.

 Summary

-Warhol had always been interested in films, and once he became successful as an artist with his pop art paintings, he started making underground films at his studio dubbed The Factory.
+Warhol had long been interested in film, and once he achieved success with his pop art paintings, he began producing experimental films at his studio, The Factory, financing his filmmaking with the income from his art.
 In 1962, Warhol attended the premiere of the static composition by La Monte Young called Trio for Strings and subsequently created his famous series of static films.
 Filmmaker Jonas Mekas, who accompanied Warhol to the premiere, claimed Warhol's static films were directly inspired by that performance.

 In 1963, Warhol experimented with single-frame cinematography, a stylistic method already used by a number of independent filmmakers.
 However, he quickly came to the conclusion that long takes were the opposite of what was conventional at the time, and he started producing "motionless" films such as Sleep (1964), over 5 hours of a man sleeping, and Empire (1965), an 8-hour view of the Empire State Building captured by a stationary camera.
 Speaking on his early films, Warhol stated that "people weren't supposed to see them as movies; they were only intended to be projected on the wall of a room so that you could take a look at them when you felt like it."

 For his early works, filmmaker Jonas Mekas presented Warhol with the Independent Film Award of 1964, which was "the underground's answer to Oscar."
 The Village Voice hailed Warhol as one of New York's "most exciting" filmmakers.
 Mike McGrady of Newsday regarded Warhol as "the Cecil B. DeMille of the Off-Hollywood movie makers."
 Art critic David Bourdon wrote that "far from literal transcriptions of reality, Warhol's films are more inventive, artificial and art-directed than some of his admires would like to believe."